LeopoldWalther/Starbucks_TakeHomeAssignment/README.md

     purchasing.
 Therefore the percentage of customers who bought the product is calculated for the complete sample and the two groups, customers who received a promotion and those who did not.

 2) **Calculate IRR and NIR:**
     Calculate the Incremental Response Rate (IRR), which depicts how many more customers purchased the product with the promotion, as compared to if they didn't receive the promotion.
     Calculate the Net Incremental Revenue (NIR), which depicts how much is made (or lost) by sending out the promotion.

+3) **Perform a Hypothesis test for the IRR and NIR**:
+    Invariant metric is the distribution of customers to control and experiment group.
+One evalutation metric is the Incremental Response Rate, the other evaluation metric is the Net Incremental Revenue.
+IRR describes if there is a statistically significant change between control and experiment group, NIR serves to determine if the promotion is pratically significant.